 7. Understanding Polish history

-One cannot learn any language by ignoring to educate oneself about its culture.
+One cannot learn any language without educating oneself about its culture.
 Language and culture are inseparable.

-This point is especially gold for the one who is into books.
-As far as Polish culture, it has a rich literature indulged inside it.
+This point is especially true for those who are into books.
+As far as Polish culture is concerned, it has a rich literature.

 The first written records of the Polish language date back to the 10th century.
-It was relatively dominant throughout much of Europe by 1500.
-That’s the reason you can find a wealth of treasure.
+By 1500, it was relatively dominant throughout much of Europe, which is why you can find a wealth of treasure.

 Imagine reading their history and literature books in Polish.
-It’s an authentic way to dive deep into yourself in their culture and tradition.
+It’s an authentic way to dive deep into their culture and tradition.

 You will gain greater insight into literature from distinguished authors like Henryk Sienkiewicz, Władysław Reymont, Czesław Miłosz, Wisława Szymborska, Olga Tokarczuk, and Dorota Masłowska.